barryclark/jekyll-now/_posts/2017-01-05-006-build-dm-start-with-simple-rules.md

 - If I recharge my tanks, execution (in a day to day sense) becomes easy (or easier).
 - If I build new DMs and have more options, execution becomes easy (or easier).
-- If I build new DMs and have more options, execution becomes easy (or easier).
 - If I improve the efficiency of my current DMs, execution becomes easy (or easier).
 - If I make the rules easier to execute, execution becomes easy (or easier).